shumi-27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile : Prints contents of /etc/passwd
 3-twofiles : Prints contents of two files
-4-lastlines : Prints last ten lines of a file
+4-lastlines : Prints last ten lines of a file 5-firstlines : Prints first 10 lines of a file